 The Greenville Fault, which is active and is considered by the Working Group on California Earthquake Probabilities (2003) to be one of the seven major faults in the San Francisco Bay Area, is located 3 miles west of the planning area.
-Error!
-Reference source not found. identifies the major regional faults, their a pproximate distances from the planning area, and the estimated maximum moment magnitude and slip rate of reach fault.
+Table 2-2 identifies the major regional faults, their approximate distances from the planning area, and the estimated maximum moment magnitude and slip rate of reach fault.
 A brief summary of pertinent fault data is also provided, along with additional information regarding local faults.